Different types of mortgages

 What is a mortgage product fee?

-This fee is usually paid at application stage or you can request to add this onto the mortgage account at completion, however, you will be charged interest on the fee amount over the full term of your mortgage.
+This fee is usually paid at application stage or you can request to add this onto the mortgage account at completion but if you do this you’ll be charged interest on the fee amount over the full term of your mortgage.

-You don't have to choose a product that incurs a fee, however, you may find that interest rates on these products may be lower than products without a fee.
+You do not have to choose a product that incurs a fee, however, you may find that interest rates on these products may be lower than products without a fee.
 It’s important to look at the total cost over the deal period to understand the overall costs and compare deals.

 How to work out the total cost of your mortgage over the deal period